peterhinch/micropython-samples/rp2/RP2.md

 This takes the following positional args:
 * `buf=None` Optional `bytearray` for incoming data.
-This is required if using the asynchronous iterator interface, otherwise it is unused.
+This is required if using the asynchronous iterator interface or the blocking `.read()` method, otherwise it is unused.
-* `callback=None` Optional callback for use with the synchronous API.
+* `callback=None` Callback for use with the nonblocking synchronous API.
 It takes a single arg, being the number of bytes received.
+It runs as a soft interrupt service routine (ISR).
+The callback will only run in response to `.read_into()`.
 * `sm_num=0` State machine number.

 Keyword args: Pin instances, initialised as input.
 GPIO nos. must be consecutive